helrond/clbsj.org/_posts/2025-11-19-what-are-we-waiting-for-christ-and-the-earth.md

 Starting with the invocation of the Big Waters contained in Matthew’s “Little Apocalypse,” James Perkinson and S. Lily Mendoza will explore how the promise of Christ is repeatedly linked to the unleashing of a kaleidoscope of wild, natural, beyond-human earth-based powers.
 Looking at ancient indigenous lore that is woven into the Hebrew scripture, they will unravel the linkages between the Storm Deity, the water cycle incarnate, and the repeated assertion of the imminent coming of the Son of Man.
 What does it mean to understand that this is the nature of the One that will “break in thief-like,” disrupting our carefully laid plans and our well guarded storehouses?
 How shall we read for our hour of upheaval just now — as seas rise, floods rage, drought burns, and society quakes in violence?
 What does it mean to eagerly, devoutly await this Little Babe who is also an Eco-Force?

 {% include registration-button.html link="https://clbsj.civicrm.org/civicrm/event/register?id=22&reset=1" %}

+_**Please Note!** Registration closes one half hour prior to the start of the event._

+## Speaker Bios:

+**S. Lily Mendoza** is Professor of Culture and Communication at Oakland University in Rochester, Michigan, USA and Director of the Center for Babaylan Studies, a non-profit organization committed to decolonization and indigenization among diasporic Filipinos on Turtle Island.
+She hails originally from the Philippines, the traditional homeland of the Ayta and other indigenous peoples.